dotnet/docs/docs/core/testing/unit-testing-mstest-runner-extensions.md

 # MSTest runner extensions

 The MSTest runner can be customized through extensions.
 These extension are either built-in or can be installed as NuGet packages.
-Extensions installed throught NuGet packages will auto-register the extensions they are holding to become available in test execution.
+Extensions installed through NuGet packages will auto-register the extensions they are holding to become available in test execution.

 ## Test reports